Heartworms in Cats

-Heartgard© for cats is a chewable, good tasting tablet your cat should like.
+Heartgard© for cats is a chewable, good-tasting tablet your cat should like.
 The price is quite reasonable, and the medication also helps prevent roundworms and hookworms – common intestinal parasites – as well.
+Alternately, a topical product called Revolution ® can be applied to the skin at the top of the neck once monthly.
+This will help prevent heartworm, fleas, hookworms, roundworms, and ear mites.
+This is ideal for the outdoor cat, as well as the indoor/outdoor cat.